|The Londoners with Fabio Capello|

 GK: Harry Swepstone

-His career sandwiched between 19th and 20th century.
+Harry Swepstone's career sandwiched between 19th and 20th century.
 He was remembered as one of the founders of Corinthian, which later inspired the Brazilian club of the same name.
-He played 6 times for England in an era dominated by Scotland.
+He was credited to be the person who named the team.
+He played 6 times for England between 1880 and 1883 in an era dominated by Scotland.

 GK: Dave Beasant

-Beast started his career in the late 1970's.
-He remains an active player today in 2015.
+Dave Beasant started his career in the late 1970's.
+He remains an active player until 2015.
 He was best remembered for saving a penalty of the 1988 FA Cup Final against Liverpool, helping Wimbledon winning it 1-0.
-He played twice for England and went to the WC in 1990.
+He also had lengthy career with Cheslea and other clubs.
+He played twice for England.
+He went to the World Cup Finals in 1990 as Peter Shilton's backup.

 RB: George Cohen

-Cohen played his entire career with Fulham.
-He was the starting fightback for England during its WC victory in 1966.
+George Cohen played his entire career with Fulham.
+He was the starting rightback for England during its World Cup victory in 1966.
 He played as an attacking fullback.
-Before the WC Finals in 1966, his international career was limited by the presence of Jimmy Armfield.
+Before the World Cup Finals in 1966, his international career was limited by the presence of Jimmy Armfield.
 Cohen became England's first choice after Armfield got injured.
+He played in the 1966 World Cup Finals.

-He started with West Ham and played with Chelsea before he made his name with Portsmouth when they won the FA Cup in 2008.
+Glen Johnson started with West Ham and played with Chelsea before he made his name with Portsmouth when they won the FA Cup in 2008.
 He earned a transfer to Liverpool in 2009.
+In 2015, he moved to Stoke.
 At the time of writing, he earned 54 caps for England.
+He went to 2010 and 2014 World Cup Finals.

 CB: Rio Ferdinand